adamchainz/heroicons/README.rst

 ---

 Many icons were renamed in version 2 of heroicons.
-To assist you with migrating from version 1, this package includes a CLI that can update your template tags for the renames.
+To assist you with migrating from version 1, this package includes a CLI that can update your heroicons template tags.

 Invoke the CLI like so: